Willi Castro Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.8 K/9, the second-best in the league.
+- The Astros pitching staff is first in MLB with a collective 9.9 strikeouts per nine innings.

-- The Astros have the top team ERA across all MLB pitching staffs (3.18).
+- The Astros' 3.19 team ERA ranks first across all MLB pitching staffs.

-- The Astros surrender the seventh-fewest home runs in baseball (54 total, one per game).
+- The Astros surrender the eighth-fewest home runs in baseball (56 total, one per game).

-- In his last time out on Tuesday against the Milwaukee Brewers, the righty tossed 5 2/3 innings, giving up one earned run while surrendering five hits.
+- In his last appearance on Saturday, the right-hander went seven innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.

-- The 28-year-old has amassed an ERA of 3.43, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.